glencbz/notes/02-js-jquery/js-callbacks-iterators/readme.md

 Programming with functions!
 Weren't we already doing that?
 Well yes, but we can use functions more heavily, especially in place of loops.

-##Objectives

-* Use callbacks with setInterval and setTimeout
-* Understand how functions can be passed in and out of other functions
-* Compare and contrast the four main JavaScript iterators: forEach, map, reduce, filter
-* Utilize callbacks with JavaScript iterators

 Previously, we saw that functions can be assigned to variables.
 For example:

 ```js